Taofeeqoh/Acme_Internship/README.md

 # Acme_Internship
-This repository  is creaated for documentation of Acme Data Science Internship projects
+This repository  is created for documentation of Acme Data Science Internship projects